A brief reminder of (what used to be) non-conventional monetary policy

-Prior to the great financial crisis 2008-09, monetary policy in most developed economies focused on operating through a short-term interest rate.
-The most popular conceptual reference was the “Taylor rule”, according to which a central bank would adjust its policy rate in accordance with changes in expected underlying inflation and economic growth.
+Prior to the great financial crisis 2008-09, monetary policy in most developed economies operated mainly through short-term interest rates on special lending and borrowing facilities.
+The rough conceptual reference was the “Taylor rule”.
+A central bank would adjust its policy rate in accordance with changes in expected underlying inflation and economic growth.
 Exchange rates, money, and credit aggregates were widely monitored but not usually targeted directly.

 The great financial crisis and the European sovereign crisis necessitated a transformation of the operational frameworks, mainly for two reasons:

 - Policy rates approached their lower bounds but natural real rates of interest had also dropped to around zero, for both cyclical and structural reasons (view post here) and failed to recover after the crisis (view post here).
 Trapped at their lower bound policy rates lost the power to stabilize financial conditions in the face of further actual or potential adverse shocks.
 The consequence was a growing risk of inflation expectations becoming de-anchored (view post here) making economies particularly vulnerable to declines in goods and asset prices.
 Threats to price stability are asymmetric and skewed towards deflation (view post here) because unduly tight monetary policy is harder to correct and unduly easy policy.
 Moreover, there is a distinct risk of self-fulfilling dynamics: inflation expectations shift lower, real rates rise, debt burdens increase and consumption and pricing power soften (view post here).
 Economies are vulnerable even to shocks that were previously thought of as favorable, such as declines in import prices or labor costs (view post here).